cataseven/Google-Map-Card/README.md

 # Google Maps Card for Home Assistant

-A simple and responsive Lovelace custom card that displays the location of `person.`, `zone.` or `device_tracker.` entities and tracks their routes using the Google Maps JavaScript API.
+The BEST MAP CARD EVER!
+Responsive Lovelace custom card that displays the location of `person.`, `zone.` or `device_tracker.` entities and tracks their routes using the Google Maps JavaScript API.

 <br>